Delightful Adventures

 If you want to make this pumpkin pudding recipe with coconut milk, either light or full fat will work fine.

-You’ll also need to use pure pumpkin puree for this recipe, not pumpkin pie filling.
-You can either used canned puree or make your own.
+You'll also need to use pure pumpkin puree for this recipe, not pumpkin pie filling.
+You can either use canned puree or make your own pumpkin puree.

 Overhead shot showing the ingredients needed to make eggless pumpkin pudding.